Drougnov/dashobard-copy/instructions.md

 Then we'll have to call the function in the script with those specific ids.
 We can initially toggle the visibility of the dropdown menu by changing the 3rd argument.
 True = show dropdown initially, false = hide dropdown initially:

 `singleMenu("target_id1", "menu_id1", false);`

+Make sure to link the 'single-menu-dropdown.js' script file.